 The French Revolution lasted 10 years, from 1789 to 1799.
 The Ancien Regime was overthrown in favor of a constitutional monarchy, and King Louis XVI's was executed.
 It eventually became the First French Republic.

-The European movement which presented society with an awakening of ideas, including God, reason, nature, and overall humanity.
+The European movement presented society with an awakening of ideas, including God, reason, nature, and overall humanity.
 The movement allowed individuals to rationalize their role in government.

 The Enlightenment inspired the French Revolution

 The Enlightenment allowed everyone to question their worldview and overall existence.
-Eventually, this intellectual movement inspired French citizens to improve their own conditions, therefore leading to the French Revolution.
+Eventually, this intellectual movement inspired French citizens to improve their conditions, leading to the French Revolution.

-Tax raises, social inequality, the cost of the war, and the overall economy led to the discontent and eventually to the revolution.
+Tax raises, social inequality, and the overall economy led to discontent and eventually to the revolution.

-The French regime imposed heavy taxes on the Third Estate, the commoners.
-The regime exempted the clergy and nobles from taxes.
-The only taxpayers were the peasants, wage-earners, the professionals, and businesspeople, known as the Third Estate.
+The French regime imposed heavy taxes on the Third Estate, the commoners, but exempted the clergy and nobles from taxes.
+The only taxpayers were the peasants, wage-earners, the professionals, and business people, known as the Third Estate.